 So what’s for lunch?
 Enjoy a dish of meatballs at the Picnic Time restaurant at the Everglades.
 Their menu has some very unique servings like frog legs, alligator bites, catfish nuggets, and steak fries.

 Vizcaya Museum & Gardens

-Lastly, before moving on to other destination of your trip, or back to the beach, head to the Villa Vizcaya (and now a museum), one of the most beautiful historic attractions in Miami.
+Lastly, before moving on to another destination of your trip, or back to the beach, head to the Villa Vizcaya (and now a museum), one of the most beautiful historic attractions in Miami.
 It is the former villa and estate of businessman James Deering, completed in 1923, the mansion was constructed in Veneto and Tuscan Italian Renaissance model and designed in the Mediterranean Revival architecture style, with Baroque elements.
 Therefore, the mansion is truly one of a kind – not only to Miami but to the world.
-The mansion includes an extensive Italian renaissance garden, native woodland landscape, and historic village outbuildings compound; one of the most eye-catching pieces in the museum is the Stone barge Mermaid statue, sitting on the edge right outside the villa, overlooking the Biscayne bay with all its glory.
+The mansion includes an extensive Italian renaissance garden, native woodland landscape, and historic village outbuildings compound; one of the most eye-catching pieces in the museum is the Stone Barge Mermaid statue, sitting on the edge right outside the villa, overlooking the Biscayne Bay with all its glory.
 The statue is a bold piece shaped like a sailing boat; It is a giant aquatic sculpture, with not much practical value, and basically not accessible to the audience.
-Photo-taking in most part of the villa is forbidden, so appreciate the beauty of the site with your eyes and heart.
+Photo-taking in most parts of the villa is forbidden, so appreciate the beauty of the site with your eyes and heart.
 There are quite a lot of interesting rooms, sections, and a staircase in the house for you to explore.